Who Killed President James Garfield? from “The Strange Fates of Robert Todd Lincoln”

 Ignorance is Bliss

 After an agonizing 80 days, President Garfield succumbed, leaving behind a doting wife and five children.
-If the bullet had been left undisturbed, modern medical experts suggest that he probably would have lived.
+If the bullet had been undisturbed, modern medical experts suggest that he might have lived.

 Since Dr. Doctor Willard Bliss and his fellow physicians were staunch deniers of the sterilization techniques advocated by Dr. Joseph Lister (for whom Listerine was named), they used their dirty fingers to repeatedly probe for the bullet in their patient.
 The result was a raging painful infection but no bullet.